Zezombye/blog/articles/bestmove.md

 Checkmate.

 It’s not your fault, you didn’t sleep well last night.
 You're kinda hungry.
 You’re quite anxious with the current politics.
 You have some unresolved trauma.
-You lack energy for anything, but certainly not to make excuses.
+You lack energy for anything, but certainly not for making excuses.

 Maybe one day you’ll get past 150 elo.